Endless Forms:

 Ability: The bold text on a species card that grants it a special power in the game.
 (E.g., “Keen Eyes: This species may predate in an adjacent habitat.”
 This also includes text such as “+1↑ at [flower] habitat”.)

 Adjacent: Adjoining or neighboring.
-If a habitat card is touching another on its right or left side, it is adjacent to that habitat (see Phases of a Turn: Move section for an example).
+If a habitat card is touching another on its right or left side, it is adjacent to that habitat (see Phases of a Turn: Movement section for an example).

 Blanched: A term applied to species who have adapted to blend in to a light-colored environment (like White Sands) by becoming more pale in color.
 See also: Melanic.